 If your child’s dismissal plan will differ from his/her regular plan due to the early release schedule, please let your school office know.

 Please note: Camas Extended Day and the Jack, Will, Rob Center will be open early for participants during conference week.
 Camas Community Ed after-school classes for students are cancelled on Monday, Tuesday, Thursday, and Friday of conference week.

 Please join us for an evening of family-focused learning activities to support early learning and school readiness skills.
-This program is open to young learners ages 3-6 in the Camas School District.
+This program is open to young learners, ages 3-6 in the Camas School District, and their parents.
 We will focus on early literacy and math skills and provide free materials for you to take home and use to continue the learning at home.
-Space is limited to the first 40 families.
+Emphasis on kindergarten readiness skills.